Business valuation: Alternative valuation approaches and factor models

 Nevertheless, even these models are not wholly consistent, as they also show market anomalies.
 However, the method of incomplete replication and risk covering come along without the need of capital market data and thus being more solid.
-Equally notable is the existence of investment based approaches, considering different investment opportunities and determining an investment program by means of linear optimization.
+Additionally, the existence of investment-based approaches, considering different investment opportunities and determining an investment program by means of linear optimization.
 Among them the approximative decomposition valuation approach can be found.